 How can you describe a full stack developer?

-The term full stack development has so overpowered IT industry that there’s a lot of confusion over its areas.
+The term full stack development has so overpowered the IT industry that there’s a lot of confusion over its areas.
 In simple terms the equation is –

 Full stack development = Front-end Development + Design + Back End Development + DevOps